-Two children dead in freak Australian bouncy castle accident
+Four children dead in freak Australian bouncy castle accident

 Police have asked people to avoid the site of the incident and allow emergency services to work.

-Tasmania’s premier Peter Gutwein, who was on his way to Devonport, will join Tasmania police commissioner Darren Hine and other representatives to provide an update at the conference at the school later on Thursday.
+Mr Morrison has spoken to Tasmania’s premier Peter Gutwein, who was on his way to Devonport, to offer the government’s support.

 In a similar incident in Arizona last month, four children were hospitalised and severely injured after high winds caused a bouncy castle to take off.